 FTCA Administrative Complaint against CBP for Unlawfully Deportation of an Individual in Removal Proceedings

-On October 12, 2018, the Northwest Immigrant Rights Project filed an FTCA Administrative Complaint on behalf of an individual who was wrongfully deported by CBP in October of 2016.
-Already in removal proceedings, the individual was picked up by CBP while traveling in Texas and wrongfully deported to Mexico, in spite of having paperwork on his person which showed he already had a pending case in immigration court.
+On October 12, 2018, the Northwest Immigrant Rights Project filed an FTCA Administrative Complaint on behalf of an individual who was wrongfully arrested by U.S. Customs and Border Protection (“CBP”) and deported in October of 2016.
+Already in removal proceedings, Reyes Luna was picked up by CBP while traveling in Texas and wrongfully deported to Mexico, in spite of having paperwork on his person which showed he already had a pending case in immigration court.

-In December of 2014, the subject of the complaint, who had lived in the US for over 15 years, was detained by ICE after an arrest, after which DHS moved to reinstate a prior order of removal.
-In 2015, he passed a reasonable fear interview when an asylum officer found a significant possibility that he would be eligible for protection under the Convention Against Torture (CAT) due to his status as a target of two cartels.
+In December of 2014, Mr. Luna, who had lived in the United States for over 15 years, was detained by U.S. Immigration and Customs Enforcement (“ICE”) after an arrest, after which the U.S. Department of Homeland Security (“DHS”) moved to reinstate a prior order of removal.
+In 2015, he passed a reasonable fear interview when an asylum officer found a significant possibility that he would be eligible for protection under the Convention Against Torture (“CAT”) due to his status as a target of two cartels.
 Accordingly, his case was referred to an Immigration Judge for withholding of removal proceedings and he was able to bond out of detention.
-After a competency hearing, the individual was found to be a Franco-Gonzalez class member due to his neurocognitive history and as such, was appointed counsel for immigration court.
+After a competency hearing, Mr. Luna was found to be a Franco-Gonzalez class member due to his neurocognitive history and as such, was appointed counsel in his immigration proceedings.

-While awaiting his next hearing, the individual traveled to Hidalgo, Texas to visit family.
-Border Patrol agents detained him as he was walking back from a party, assuming he was traveling with another larger group that had been walking nearby.
+While awaiting his next hearing, Mr. Luna traveled to Hidalgo, Texas to visit family.
+Border Patrol agents detained him as he was walking back from a gathering, assuming he was traveling with another larger group that had been walking nearby.
 The agents transported him to a detention center and refused to listen when he asserted he was already in removal proceedings and wished to speak to his lawyer.
 He spent at least two full days and nights in a detention center, constantly insisting to officers on speaking to his attorney, to no avail.
-Officers demanded that he sign a form agreeing to deportation, even at one time falsely assuring him his next court hearing had been “cancelled.”
-The officers kept the immigration court documents the individual showed them and forcibly removed him to Mexico.
+Officers demanded that he sign a form agreeing to deportation, even at one time falsely telling him his next court hearing had been “cancelled.”
+The officers kept the immigration court documents Mr. Luna showed them and forcibly removed him to Mexico.

 Counsel: Northwest Immigrant Rights Project